 Catalina 22 Trailer Specs

-In 1969, Catalina 22 was released.
-A total length of 21.50 feet (6.6 meters), a baseline length of 19.33 feet (5.9 meters), weight of 2,490 pounds (1,129 kg), and ballast capacity of 800 pounds (363 kg).
-With its swing keel lowered and the keel retracted, the vessel has a reach of 5.00 feet (1.52 m) as well as 1.67 ft (0.51 m).
-During the 1970s, a variant with a solid keel was created.
-The PHRF competition means handicap for the permanent keel form of the boat is 270, with a peak of 280 and a minimum of 243.
+In 1969, US-based Catalina Yachts launched Catalina 22.
+The sailboat features a total length of 21.50 feet (6.6 meters) and a baseline length of 19.33 feet (5.9 meters).
+It weighs 2,490 pounds (1,129 kg) and features a ballast capacity of 800 pounds (363 kg).
+With its swing keel lowered and the keel retracted, the vessel comes with a reach of 5.00 feet (1.52 m), as well as 1.67 ft (0.51 m).
+In the 1970s, its manufacturer built a variant with a solid keel.
+The PHRF competition means the handicap for the permanent keel form of the boat is 270, with a peak of 280 and a minimum of 243.
 The hull velocities of both boats are 5.89 knots (10.91 km/h).

 How tall is a Catalina 22 on a trailer?

-The Catalina 22 has a range approximately 5.00 feet (1.52 m) and 1.67 ft (1.52 m) when the swing keel is dropped and raised (0.51 m).
+The Catalina 22 reaches approximately 5.00 feet (1.52 m) and 1.67 ft (1.52 m) with the swing keel dropped and raised (0.51 m).

 How much does a Catalina 22 and trailer weigh?